jlpteaching/ECS201A/hw1/hw1.rst

 Submission
 ----------

-Archive the following into a GZ or TGZ file:
+Archive the following into a .gz or .tgz file:

  - Your sieve .cpp file.
  - Your final gem5 confguration script from the tutorial.
- - Your statistics files (stats.txt) from your runs of your sieve.
+ - Your statistics files (stats.txt) from your runs of your sieve, appropriately named.

 Submit your archive as well as the PDF of your report to Canvas.